HR COVID-19 Updates

 During this period of COVID-19, the DCU Health & Safety Office has put together some Health and Safety Tips for working from home.
 Staff are also reminded and encouraged to consult local departmental Safety Statements.

-The chapter, Successful Remote Meetings, provides tips on how to make the most out of online meetings.
+- Successful Remote Meetings, provides tips on how to make the most out of online meetings.

 Zoom Video Conferencing